- Professor of English

 About this Program

-Firmly based in the liberal arts, the minor’s curriculum provides students with the opportunity to study in a systematic fashion the lives and contemporary experiences of African-American men and women.
-The program focuses primarily on African-Americans in the United States, but includes a series of courses on African culture, history and politics.
+African American Studies enables all Hood College students to expand their knowledge and appreciation of the history and culture of people of African descent .
+Firmly based in liberal arts, the minor’s interdisciplinary curriculum provides students with the opportunity to study the lives and contemporary experiences of people of African descent in America.
+The program focuses primarily on African Americans in the United States, but includes a series of courses on African culture, history and politics worldwide.

-The curriculum is structured to give students the opportunity to examine the interrelated dynamics of class, gender and race.
+The curriculum is structured to give students the opportunity to examine the interrelated dynamics of class, gender, race, ethnicity, politics and identity.

 Small class size